QuantCat-Hype/PURFIT-Asset/README.md

 > **An Algorithmic Meme Infrastructure Powered by Hyperliquid Ecosystem Yields**

 ## 🌌 Executive Summary
-$PURFIT (Quant Cat) is a next-generation meme experiment designed to bridge the gap between speculative assets and quantitative finance.
+$PURFIT (Purr + Profit) is a next-generation meme experiment designed to bridge the gap between speculative assets and quantitative finance.
 Unlike static meme coins, $PURFIT is backed by a proprietary **HYPE-Fueled AI Logic Engine** that captures delta-neutral returns from the Hyperliquid ecosystem to create a persistent, algorithmically-hardened price floor.

 ---